rail-berkeley/manipulator_gym/README.md

 *more coming soon.... (etc. mujoco panda)*

 **Other useful features are also provided**
-- Eval script to run a robot policy [octo](https://octo-models.github.io/)
+- Eval script to run a robot policy [octo](https://octo-models.github.io/) and [openvla](https://openvla.github.io/)
 - Data collection script to collect data for RLDS training (also support remote data collection)
-- Fine-tuning script to finetune the octo model with the collected RLDS data
+- Fine-tuning script to finetune the robot policy with the collected RLDS data

 ## Installations: